Birmingham-and-Solihull-ICS/KidsParty/README.md

 ### Team Invitations

 + Create a list of 12 names for invitations to your party (load to GitHub).
-+ Create an issue with a tick list for each name and tick them off as you recieve replies (from CM)
++ Create an issue/project task with a tick list for each name and tick them off as you recieve replies (from CM)
 + Create a simple markdown file (or whatever you like) as an invitation template and commit it to GitHub.
-+ Respond to anything that changes, making commits/changes as you go.
++ Respond to any issue that might need changes, making commits/pull requests as you go.

 ### Team Catering